-Function/Mode Jumpe er Setting Configuration Normal 1-2 3 2 1 The BIOS uses current configuration information and passwords for booting.
+Function/Mode Jumpe r Setting Configuration Normal 1-2 3 2 1 The BIOS uses current configuration information and passwords for booting.
 Configure 2-3 3 2 1 After the POST runs, Setup runs automatically.
 The maintenance menu is displayed.
 Recovery None 3 2 1 The BIOS attempts to recover the BIOS configuration.
 See Section 3.7 for more information on BIOS recovery.

-2.10 Mechanical Considerations
+2.9 Mechanical Considerations

-2.10.1 Form Factor
+2.9.1 Form Factor

-The board is designed to fit into an ATX-form-factor chassis.
-Figure 21 illustrates the mechanical form factor for the board.
+The board is designed to fit into an ATX- or microATX-form-factor chassis.
+Figure 21 illustrates the mechanical form factor of the board.
 Dimensions are given in inches [millimeters].
-The outer dimensions are 11.60 inches by 9.60 inches [294.64 millimeters by 243.84 millimeters].
+The outer dimensions are 9.60 inches by 9.60 inches [243.84 millimeters].
 Location of the I/O connectors and mounting holes are in compliance with the ATX specification.